Pick a version

 hal version list

-You can follow the links to their changelogs to see what features each version
+You can follow the links to the versions’ respective changelogs to see what features each adds.

 hal config version edit --version $VERSION